-Attention Deficit/Hyperactivity Disorder (ADHD) can manifest as predominantly inattentive type (sometimes referred to as “ADD”), predominantly hyperactive type, or combined type.
+Attention deficit hyperactivity disorder (ADHD) can manifest as a predominantly inattentive type (sometimes referred to as “ADD”), predominantly hyperactive type, or combined type.
 These symptoms make it difficult to succeed at school, work, or within relationships.
-There is hope: counseling and behavior modification can help overcome the symptoms of ADHD with or without medication.
+There is hope: counseling and behavior modification can help fight the symptoms of ADHD.

 Does your child have ADD/ADHD?
 Ask yourself: